 The Department of Asian Languages and Civilizations offers BA/MA, MA, Dual MA and PhD graduate degrees with specializations in Chinese or Japanese.
 Celebrating a history of over 30 years, we offer small class sizes that allow our graduate students the opportunity to work closely with faculty who are noted scholars in their fields.
 Faculty research includes various specialized topics in Chinese and Japanese literature and cultural history, from early times to the present day, in fields such as poetry, literary criticism, manuscript studies, religious and intellectual history, as well as fiction, drama and film.

 The MA program in Chinese is designed to offer students maximum general exposure to the long sweep of Chinese literary and cultural history as well as the opportunity to delve into the study of some particular period, field, topic or genre.
 With six professors covering literature and culture from early China through the medieval era to the early modern period and contemporary China, the program is comprehensive in scope.
 The program focuses especially on preparing students for PhD study and careers in sinology.
-Since 1991, more than fifty graduates of the Chinese MA program have gone on to doctoral study here or at other first-rank institutions in the U.S.
+Since 1991, close to seventy graduates of the Chinese MA program have gone on to doctoral study here or at other first-rank institutions in the U.S. For alumni stories, please click here.

 The MA program in Japanese is designed to provide advanced-level training in Japanese language, literature and civilization, with the aim of preparing students for both Japan-related professional careers and doctoral study in Japanese literature and culture.
 The program boasts four professors with specializations in the literature and performing arts of classical, medieval, early-modern and modern Japan.
 In recent years our MA students have gone on to PhD programs in Japanese literature, art history and religious studies at this and numerous other first-rank institutions in the U.S. and abroad.
 For alumni stories, please click here.